First Austrian Republic: Government and politics, 1920–1934

-After 1920, Austria's government was dominated by the anti-Anschluss Christian Social Party which retained close ties to the Roman Catholic Church.
+After 1920, Austria's government was dominated by the anti-Anschluss Christian Social Party, which retained close ties with the Roman Catholic Church.
 The party's first Chancellor Ignaz Seipel came to power in May 1922 and attempted to forge a political alliance between wealthy industrialists and the Roman Catholic Church.

 After the legislative elections of October 17, 1920, the Social Democrats lost the parliamentary majority and remained in the opposition until 1934, when they were banned by Dollfuss.
 The Christian Socials won 85, Social Democrats 69, Greater Germany Party 20 and Peasants Union 8 seats.
 Michael Hainisch was elected Federal President.
-After the October 1923 elections Ignaz Seipel stayed in power and resigned in November 1924 when he was succeeded by Rudolf Ramek.
+After the October 1923 elections Ignaz Seipel stayed in power, but resigned in November 1924 and was succeeded by Rudolf Ramek.

-In December 1928 the Christian Social Wilhelm Miklas was elected to the post of Federal President and on 7 December 1929 the Constitution was amended, reducing the rights of the Parliament, making the Federal President electable by a popular vote and giving him the right to appoint the federal government and to issue emergency laws.
+In December 1928 the Christian Social Wilhelm Miklas was elected to the post of Federal President, and on 7 December 1929 the Constitution was amended, reducing the rights of the Parliament, making the Federal President electable by a popular vote and giving him the right to appoint the federal government and to issue emergency laws.

 After the 1930 legislative elections the Social Democrats emerged as the largest party with 72 seats, but Christian Social Chancellor Otto Ender created a coalition government without them.

 Left–right clashes

 Despite the nation having a steady political party in power, the politics of the nation were fractious and violent, with both Social Democrat (Republikanischer Schutzbund) and right-wing (Heimwehr) political paramilitary forces clashing with each other.
 The country was divided between the conservative countryside population and Red Vienna controlled by the Social Democrats.

 In 1927, during a political clash in Schattendorf, an old man and a child were shot and killed by the Heimwehr.
-On 14 July 1927 the shooters were acquitted and left-wing supporters began a massive protest during which the Ministry of Justice building was burned.
+On 14 July 1927 the shooters were acquitted, and left-wing supporters began a massive protest, during which the Ministry of Justice building was burned.
 To restore order, the police and army shot and killed 89 people and injured 600.
-The huge protest is known as the July Revolt of 1927.
-Social Democrats called for a general strike which lasted four days.
+This huge protest is known as the July Revolt of 1927.
+Social Democrats called for a general strike, which lasted four days.

-After the 1927 events, the conservative elements became stronger and the violence in Austria continued to escalate until the early 1930s when Engelbert Dollfuss became Chancellor.
+After the 1927 events, the conservative elements became stronger and the violence in Austria continued to escalate until the early 1930s, when Engelbert Dollfuss became Chancellor.